antitree/private-tor-network/README.md

 ### Tor configuration

 This configuration is based on the Tor documentation for how to run a private tor network.
 You should also check out Chutney[1] which does something similar with separate processes instead of containers.
+If you need to make a modification (such as changing the timing of the DA's) edit the `config/torrc` and/or `config/torrc.da` files.
+You may need to modify the Dockerfile as well.

 ### Debugging